-We live in a world today where sexual exploits of others practically are common knowledge.
+We live in a world today where the sexual exploits of others are practically common knowledge.
 Few seem surprised when a celebrity sex tape gets released, and more people than ever send photos of themselves in the nude through text messages and Snapchat.

 Still, many of us believe that what happens between the sheets is our personal business and not for public consumption.
-But if you’re going through the security clearance application process, you might be in for a rude awakening.
+However, if you plan to undergo the security clearance application process, you might be in for a rude awakening.

 “Hackers could have obtained a vast array of personal information,” according to a June 25 Government Executive article.